justsaumit/opencv-face-recognition-rpi4/README.md

 ## Flow

 1. **Hardware Setup**: Connect a Raspberry Pi camera module to the Raspberry Pi board.
-We have a portable Face Detection System consisting of Raspberry Pi 4B with a Camera Module.
+We have a portable Face Recognition System consisting of Raspberry Pi 4B with a Camera Module.
 It is also connected to a Powerbank for power.

 2. **Software Setup**: Install Required Libraries: Install the OpenCV library on the Raspberry Pi using the terminal command "pip install opencv-python".

-3. **Networking Setup**: Enable Wireless Access Point configuration (IEEE 802.11) and run the services SSH on port 22, VNC on port 5900, and WebUI at port 5000.
+3. **Networking Setup**: Enable Wireless Access Point configuration (IEEE 802.11) and run the services SSH on port 22, VNC on port 5900, and WebUI at port 80.

 4. **Face Detection**: Load the Haar Cascade Classifier haarcascade_frontalface_default.xml file using the cv2.CascadeClassifier() function.